Eclipses in Astrology

 How do Eclipses Affect My Chart

 How will it affect me is always the question, right?
-Well it depends if the eclipse is touching a planet or sensitive point in your chart.
+Well, it depends if the eclipse is touching a planet or a sensitive point in your chart.
 For sure the eclipse will take place somewhere in your astrology chart.
 How strongly you feel it will vary.

 Astrologers always want to point out eclipse energy because it’s an important astrological event.
 It’s important to note that many of us will not experience the energy directly.
 We have to look at it in the context of our birth or natal chart.
 We look at how prominent it is in your chart based on if it is touching any planet or sensitive point within a few degrees.

 The sign that the Moon is in will give us information on the energetic qualities of that particular eclipse.
 Where the eclipse falls in your chart will tell us the topics likely to be impacted by the eclipse.
 That is the different houses in the natal birth chart.
 So if the eclipse were to be in the area of your chart that has to do with relationships, or children, or career, then astrology can narrow it down for you.

 If you don’t have a copy of your chart, there are free resources online that provide this information.
 Get a copy of your chart, and then you can check out when the next eclipses are coming up to see where they fall in your chart.

 You can check the website above for dates, and my Astroblog for more information on specific eclipses through my New and Full Moon blogs.
 I will include information on an eclipse in the full or new moon post preceding the eclipse.
 Remember that eclipses only happen on new or full moons.

 Whether it is a solar or lunar eclipse, the light of one of the luminaries, Sun or Moon, is dimmed, or even completely blotted out.
 The luminaries are about life, and in astrology, they represent life-giving qualities.